 October 17 thru 22 (main session)

 Keynote speaker - Julie Zickefoose - author, artist, naturalist, speaker

 December 8 thru 10 (WOW Encore session)

 Wings Over Water Wildlife Festival is one of the premier wildlife festivals in the United States.
 It is comprised of over 85 birding, paddling, photography, art and natural history trips, tours and programs.
 Participants come from all over America and the world to enjoy the beautiful scenery and amazing wildlife.

 The main body of the festival is held in October (dates vary from year to year).
 This is when the potential for mild weather exists and when there is less road traffic and lodging rates are lower.

-We also have a Wings Over Water session in December called Wings Over Water Encore (dates vary year to year).
+We also have a Wings Over Water session in December called Wings Over Water Encore (dates vary year to year) just for birding.
 Wings Over Water Encore is held in what is often colder weather especially for birders and photographers.
-The hope is that there is a better possibility of seeing large flocks of migratory birds and waterfowl than might be present during the October session.
+The hope is that there is a better possibility of seeing large flocks of migratory birds and waterfowl over what is present during the October session.

 Wings Over Water takes place over a six county northeastern North Carolina area.
 It includes six national wildlife refuges-Alligator River, Pea Island, Pocosin Lakes, Mattamuskeet, Mackay Island and Currituck National Wildlife Refuges.